dechristopher/meraki-ap-crypto-ticker/README.md

 8. Now you'll need to find the SSID number of the SSID that'll act as the ticker.
 This one's easy.
 Just go in and edit the SSID's settings and the number will be in the last part of the URL as shown here:
 ![alt text](img/url.png "Enable API")

 9. At this point we have the information to allow the application to do its business.
-Take your Meraki API key and the NetworkID and SSID number we gathered and store them in the config.json as such:
+Make a copy of the config.example.json and call it config.json.
+Take your Meraki API key along with the NetworkID and SSID number we gathered and store them in the config.json as such:

 ```json
 {